bmarshall511/twitscreen/README.md

 Sponsored by Entermedia, LLC.

+Entermedia, LLC is a web development shop specializing in Drupal and Wordpress.
+Great talent is great to find, and we're always looking for the right individual to add to our team.
+We offer a fun and motivating team atmosphere, interesting client projects, competitive pay and a flexible schedule.
+Ideally you're in Austin or Brooklyn, but more important is who you are than where you are.
+Drop us a line here [http://www.entermedia.com/contact-us](http://www.entermedia.com/contact-us) or call us at 512-326-8800...we'd love to hear from you.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details.

 ## Changelog

+### Version 1.1.0

+* Updated README acknowledgments
+* Updated repo URL in package.json

 ### Version 1.0.0